 - Rain Gear – You may not think you’ll need it, but better safe than sorry!
 Roll up your rain gear and keep it ready to go.

 - Personal Identification – Keep your wallet and cell phone in a place where it’s quickly accessible.
 Always carry a few dollars in the local currency to pay tolls or for any purchases that do not accept a credit or debit card.
 Your license, registration, proof of insurance, and medical information documents need to be close by in case you are pulled over or in an event of an accident.
 Don’t forget your passport if you’re planning on traveling internationally!

 - Protective Eyewear – Carry a spare set of contacts or glasses if you need corrective eyewear for vision.
 Consider packing a separate visor to adjust to the changes in lighting, possibly a dark, tinted one for daytime and a clear visor for nighttime riding.

 - Protective Balms – Sunscreen or lip balm with SPF is helpful in reducing the chance of wind and sunburn.

-- Earplugs – Wear earplugs every day to reduce fatigue from wind noise.
-Wind noise can cause headaches from the constant static noise heard from inside the helmet.
-You can have custom-made earplugs made or simply pick up a pack of disposable ones so you can wear a fresh set every day on the ride.
+Wear earplugs every day to reduce fatigue from wind noise.
+Wind noise can cause headaches from the constant static noise inside the helmet.
+You can have custom-made earplugs or pick up a pack of disposable ones so you can wear a fresh set every day on the ride.

 - Extra Toiletries – Carry anti-allergy, anti-inflammatory, pain or regular medications, bug repellent, first-aid kit, soaps, shampoo/conditioner, deodorant, female sanitary items (if applicable), toothbrush, toothpaste, and floss, grooming supplies, a spare washcloth, etc.